 - An organization has a security breach with their current vendor-hosted system—and no longer trusts the current vendor to keep the system secure, or…

-- The organization has a security breach with a self-hosted system (such as a file server or a web content management system), and wants to use this incident as an opportunity to move to a better solution (such as a cloud file management system or a managed CMS).
+- The organization has a security breach with a self-hosted system (such as a file server or a web content management system), and wants to use this incident as an opportunity to move to a better solution.

 - An executive, board member, major donor, or other influencer is fed up with the perceived problems associated with the current system, and wants find a solution as quickly as possible.